LordOfDragons/dragengine/ghdocs/building/windows.markdown

 # Building Windows

+You do __NOT__ have to build the game engine to play or create games.
+Building is only required for Linux distribution maintainers or those having a special use case.
+{: .important }

 Install Visual Studio Community Edition.
 Then open the solution file _vs/dragengine.sln_.
 You can then launch the build of the entire solution.
 NuGet pulls the necesdsary packages.
 External dependencies are contained inside the source and automatically